Should you buy an Xbox Series X or Nintendo Switch OLED?

 Xbox Series X vs. Nintendo Switch OLED: Games lineup

 The games available on the Xbox Series X and Nintendo Switch OLED are fairly different, and ultimately, both lineups are fairly strong, just appealing to different markets.
 As a general rule, Microsoft's consoles get better overall third-party support, with more modern games coming from various publishers.
-Meanwhile, the Nintendo Switch is more hit-or-miss when it comes to the latest third-party games.
+Meanwhile, the Nintendo Switch is more hit-or-miss regarding the latest third-party games.

 Things really diverge when it comes to the first-party lineup for both systems.
 Some upcoming and currently available Nintendo Switch games include Metroid Dread, Bayonetta 3, and the sequel to The Legend of Zelda: Breath of the Wild.
 Nintendo's games tend to be more suitable for all ages, focusing on family-friendly games and different evolutions of long-term Nintendo franchises.